WEC-Sim/WEC-Sim/docs/user/advanced_features.rst

 is zero while latched).

-The braking/latching force is implemented as a very large damping force (:math:`G`), which can be adjusted based on the device's properties:
+The braking/latching force is implemented as a very large damping force (:math:`G`), which can be adjusted based on the device's properties :cite:`babarit2006optimal`:

 .. math::